Tarrant County Inmate Search

 This article explains how to use the official Tarrant County tools to locate people held in county custody, read booking and magistration details, and follow related court activity.
-You’ll learn exactly where to search, what each field in the results means, how to check the daily magistration docket, and which county offices handle inmate-related questions and public records.
-Everything below points only to official Tarrant County and Texas government resources so you can rely on accurate, up-to-date information.
+You’ll find where to search, what the results mean, how to check the daily magistration docket, and which county offices handle inmate-related questions and public records.
+The links below point to official Tarrant County and Texas government resources for current local custody and case information.

 Tarrant County maintains an online inmate look-up that draws directly from the Sheriff’s Detention Bureau, which operates the county jail system.
-The tool is designed for public use, providing real-time status for people booked into Tarrant County facilities as well as links and references that help you move from “who is in custody” to “what happens next” in the criminal justice process.
-Because the search is maintained by county agencies, it should be your first stop whenever you need authoritative custody information in Tarrant County.
+The tool is intended for public use and provides current status for people booked into Tarrant County facilities, along with references that help you move from “who is in custody” to “what happens next” in the criminal justice process.
+Because the search is maintained by county agencies, it should be your first stop for custody information in Tarrant County.

 What Information You Can Find in the County Jail Roster